Domaine Michel Redde & Fils - Pouilly-Fumé Les Bois de Saint-Andelain 2023

 Vinous

-"Elegant and refined—a favorite single-vineyard wine!"
+“Elegant and refined—a single-vineyard wine that’s a real favorite!”

 “A smoky, fresh, well-structured wine with mouthwatering mineral and fruity aromas.
 Grown on clay-siliceous soil at the highest point of the appellation, the vines are ‘stress-free,’ according to winemaker Sébastien Redde, and ripen early.
 The flint imparts an austere firmness to the wine, which is deeply flavorful.
 The acidity is high but ripe, and the wine manages to achieve a magical balance between power and density without heaviness.
 Made from vines planted in 1970.”
 (Decanter 2025).